MatthewBurke1995/MatthewBurke1995.github.io/docs/blog/posts/ABC Radio.md

 ```

 So what could you use this data for?
 From here if you were to pick a particular time interval you could imagine integrating with the youtube or spotify API to create a playlist for a certain day or month.
-I think a similar method is already used to compile the hottest 100 playlists on youtube after each January, at least I'd hope people weren't adding each item by hand.
 You could also challenge my assumption that TripleJ has a wide variety of music.
-One method would be to calculate the Gini Impurity of the song catalouge where each artist is it's own category.
+One method would be to calculate the Gini Impurity of the song catalogue where each artist is it's own category.
 You'd need to compare the results with other radio stations or other periods of time.

 And a convenience function for matching a song to a youtube video.